Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Hierarchical Haar-random discriminator

-\paragraph*{Mutually Unbiased Bases ---} Permutations over the eigenbasis of $\Obs$ do not suffice to guarantee that the ensemble of states is a $t$-design because any projective measurement (\(\braketObs\)) is necessarily incomplete in terms of information retrieval.
-By simple counting, we observe that only with permutations one can access up to \(2^n\) degrees of freedom.
-Yet, fully characterizing a \(n\)-qubit quantum state via state tomography requires one to perform at least \(2^{2n}\) independent measurements~\cite{banaszek2013focus}.
-Tomographically complete measurements have been previously connected to mutually unbiased basis (MUB)~\cite{scott2006tight}.
+Even after one has sufficiently permuted over the eigenbasis of \(\Obs\) without signaling any incompatibility with Haar randomness, it is not sufficient to guarantee that the states form a \(t\)-design.
+The reason for such insufficiency lies in the fact that the information retrieval of measuring \(\braketObs\) is necessarily incomplete.
+By simple counting, we observe that permutations limit the number of accessible degrees of freedom to \(2^n\).
+Yet, full tomography of a \(n\)-qubit quantum state requires at least \(2^{2n}\) independent measurements~\cite{banaszek2013focus}.

-We show first that characterizing $\braketObs$, extended to permutations and measurements in a complete set of MUB, suffices to perform full tomography of a set of states.
+To illustrate the relevance of the measurement basis, we recall an example based on separations between classical and quantum computers. \begin{example}[Relevance of measurement basis] Instantaneous Quantum Polynomial (IQP) circuits are defined as

+for $D$ a non-Clifford diagonal gate, that is with $T$ or $CCZ$ gates.
+The task of sampling from these circuits cannot be simulated by any classical algorithm (under commonly accepted conjectures in computational complexity) \cite{bremner2016averagecase}, and it has been observed that its sampling has a similar underlying distribution to that of random circuits \cite{boixo2018characterizing}.
+Consider again the observable \Cref{eq:observable_Z}, then the family of IQP states seems Haar-random.
+Permutations of the computational basis do not significantly modify this state, since they can be absorbed into $D$.
+However, IQP circuits cannot be Haar-random due to a lack of degrees of freedom (e.g. sampling in the $X$ basis returns uniformly distributed bitstrings).
+In this case, sampling in the $X$ basis suffices to falsify the Haar-randomness of IQP circuits. \end{example}

+Our next step is to show that the Haar-random hierarchical test can be extended to an informationally complete set of measurements.
+This additional step allows us to properly test compatibility with $t$-designs, going beyond the its shadowed version.
+To achieve information completeness, we resort to complete sets of mutually unbiased bases (MUB) \cite{scott2006tight}, only requiring Clifford circuits \cite{kern2010complete}.
+Then, we only need to transform $\Obs$ through a quantum circuit and repeat the previous steps in the algorithm (see~\Cref{app.algos} for the pseudo-code description).